djdiox/my-home-dashboard/README.md

-# MyHomeDashboard
+# My Home Dashboard

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.2.
+This is the Frontend Project with PrimeNG and RxJS based on Angular 4.
+Build and developed on Node.JS v.8.5.0 and Angular CLI.

 ## Development server

-Run `ng serve` for a dev server.
+Run `yarn start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding